 In short, the plot is what happens in a film, i.e., the narrative sequence of events that determine the outcome of the characters.
 Thus, movie plots are events that happen in sequence to show a cause and effect.

-We’ll briefly review the meaning of the plot in a movie, why plot is important, how story structure creates and shapes the plot, and how to best think about the plot when creating your own stories.
+We’ll also discuss how story structure creates and shapes the plot and how to best think about the plot and plot device when creating your own stories.

 Let’s dive in!

 Why do stories need plots?